 Some phone cases with fine details and designs that need to be carefully finished would surely cost way more.

 Masks used by our favorite superheroes come in different sizes and designs.
 Let us make use of a simple Batman mask weighing 150g as an example.

 To calculate the 3D printing cost of such a mask, we simply multiply the weight by our $0.025/g.

 150g * $0.025/g = $3.75.

 Cost of Printing a Mug

-3D printing is not just for plastic parts, and it has application in creating mugs.
+3D printing is not just for plastic parts and it has applications in creating mugs.
 Using a mug weighing 250 grams, we will multiply the weight of our mug by the cost of creating a 1g object.

 250g * $0.025/g = $6.25.